top of page

 In 1800’s Europe, the parlors in Jewish homes became the setting for Salons where reading plays aloud was a newly fashionable way to spend an evening.
 In spring 2011, Theatre Ariel revived this Jewish Tradition with SALON ARIEL evenings of dramatic concert style play readings and conversation in the intimate setting of beautiful homes.

-For over a decade, Salon Ariel has presented primarily new work with occasional dips into the Jewish theatre repertoire.
+For over a decade, Salon Ariel has presented primarily new work with occasional dips into the Jewish theatre standard repertoire.

 At the end of the 2021 - 22 season, Founding Artistic Director Deborah Baer Mozes stepped down from her role to pursue a new chapter of life and work in Israel.
 At that time, new Artistic Director Jesse Bernstein stepped in.